joshhartmann11/BattleSnakeArena/README.md

 # BattleSnakeArena
-A modified, terminal based, [Battle Snake](https://play.battlesnake.io/) arena to bypass servers and have complete access to data.
+A modified, terminal based, [Battle Snake](https://play.battlesnake.io/) arena to bypass servers and have complete control.

 ## Requirements
-- A Bash shell
 - Python3
 - A few packages for Python3 that you probably already have